r-grandorder/tri-hermes/en/pages/Interludes/Sigurd.md

 **Sigurd:**
 Here!
-Demonic Sword, ready, special move driving force--- What thou see is indeed the dawn of destruction!
+Demonic Sword, ready, special move driving force-
+What thou see is indeed the dawn of destruction!
 Bolverk Gram!!
 (Heavenly Wheel of Destruction)